See below for more

 - Get involved in the school or local community.
 Not only are extracurricular activities a great way for you to balance your academic life, but they are also a means by which you can identify your passions and interests.
 Understanding what is important to you can help give the Admissions Committee an idea of your potential impact on our campus.

-- Investigate the standardized tests most colleges and universities require for admission.
+- We recommend that you investigate the standardized tests most colleges and universities require for admission.
 Buy a study guide and begin taking practice SAT and ACT tests.
-We recommend that a student take an official SAT or ACT in the springtime of the junior year.
+We recommend that a student take an official SAT or ACT in the springtime of your junior year if you plan to submit testing.

 - Develop a list of important college characteristics.
 Knowing what to look for when reading through college websites and brochures, or knowing what to ask when speaking with a college representative, will save time and result in a more thoughtful college choice.
 Think about tangibles such as academic programs offered, size, location, and intangibles like intellectual and student culture.